thronepohan/flyingv-data-crawler/README.md

 # flyingv-data-crawler
-This project aims to help get data of [flyingV](https://www.flyingv.cc/ "link"), a fundraising website in Taiwan.
+This project aims to help get data of [flyingV](https://www.flyingv.cc/ "link"), a crowdfunding platform in Taiwan.

-It's also a simple sample of asynchronous web scraping.
+It's also a sample of asynchronous web scraping.

 ## Environment
 * Windows